SirMartin/backend-code-test/SOLUTION.md

 Also, there is a test that fails occasionally, because of the creation date, but I didn´t find a way to fix it that I like enough.

+For future refactoring, a very good idea, if it´s needed, would be to improve the performance by implementing CQRS to split the reads and writes of the application.
+In that way, we can escalate separately the ins and outs, because probably the read/use of genially's would be 100 times higher than the creation/deletion of existing ones.

 #### Thanks for your time!

 ### Notes